palmerlab/behaviour_box/README.md

    immediately from the associated port.
 5. The program delays again, and then exits the `runTrial` function.
 Resulting in the program sending the ready string to the Serial controller.

+Now also includes a mode switch.
+Using `<tab>` you can switch between operant and habituation modes.
+In habituation the animal is delivered a pair of randomly selected stimuli, which match the reward condition when it licks the water ports.
+Following the stimulus delivery a reward is dispensed on the port that the animal licked.
+In this mode an  upper limit on the number of contiguous successful trials on the same side is used (Thanks @Conrad Lee).
+A counter keeps track of the number of licks, and if the counter reaches 10 the associated port becomes inactive.
+Licking the other port subtracts 1 from the counter.
+In this way the animal must balance it's attention on both ports.

 In addition to the basic functionality the program also features modules that do the following: